johnshimelis/Vehicle-Management-System/README.md

 # Vehicle Management Dashboard

 This is a full-stack Vehicle Management Dashboard built with React, Node.js, and MongoDB.
-It allows users to add, update, and delete vehicles, as well as manage their statuses.
+It allows users to add and update vehicles, as well as manage their statuses.
+## Live Demo
+Check out a live demo of the project here: [Live Demo](https://vehiclemanagmentsystem.netlify.app/)

 ## Features
 - Add new vehicles with a default status of "Inactive."
 - Update vehicle status using a dropdown.
-- Delete vehicles from the list.
 - Real-time updates of vehicle statuses.

 ## Technologies Used